 Hypoxic blackouts can affect anyone at anytime.
 Victims typically have no prior medical problems, are physically fit, and give no warning.
 It is usually associated with individuals who are either participating in breath holding contests or are performing underwater distance swimming.
 Recently a series of deaths of young, healthy, athletic males aged 15 to 26 demonstrated the dangers of hypoxic blackouts.
 They were all engaging in underwater breath-holding contests for time and distance and were all found dead at the bottom of the shallow end of the pool.

 For these reasons, lifeguards should be trained to stop ALL breath holding activities, regardless of the swimmers physical fitness or expertise.

 - Institute and enforce a ban on any prolonged, repeated, and competitive breath holding activities.

-- Train lifeguards on the dangers of hyperventilation and shallow water blackout.
+- Train lifeguards on the dangers of hyperventilation and hypoxic blackout.

 - Inform parents and swimmers why breath holding activities are not allowed.

 - Understand that any strenuous exercise performed underwater drastically decreases the amount of time a swimmer can stay submerged.